enkidevs/curriculum/Python/Testing/debugging-with-print.md

 7  print("Welcome!")
 ```

 Let's suppose we wanted `"Welcome!"` to be printed.
 In this simple case, we have only an `if` statement to check.
-A **useful trick** for debugging is printing the value of `x` and try to follow the code with that value in mind.
+A **useful trick** for debugging is printing the value of `x` and following the execution of the code:
 ```
 1  def foo():
 2    return 6